NuSkooler/bivrost/README.md

                          be overridden.

 Notes:
   If <target> contains arguments, it should be quoted.
-For example:
-  "DOOR.EXE /D -N 1".
+For example: "DOOR.EXE /D -N 1"

   Arguments within <target> may also contain {fd} which will be substituted with the shared socket descriptor (the same value to be found in the output DOOR32.SYS).

-  If your door does not use DOOR32.SYS you can omit --dropfile and --out and still use the {fd} variable.
+  If your door does not use DOOR32.SYS you can omit --dropfile and --out and still use {fd}.
 ```

 Standard usage currently mostly falls into one of two forms: